celo-org/react-celo/migration-notes.md

 ### Fee currency

 While react-celo provides a `feeCurrency` variable and an `updateFeeCurrency` helper method, this isn't the case for rainbowkit.
-However, rainbowkit also supports `feeCurrency` out of the box thanks to its Celo-specific block and transactions formatters.
+However, rainbowkit@2.0+ also supports `feeCurrency` out of the box thanks to its Celo-specific block and transactions formatters.
 You can find an advanced example in the [`rainbowkit-celo` package right here](https://rainbowkit-with-celo.vercel.app/fee-currency).

 ## Further reading